 The mass shooting at the Pulse nightclub in Orlando, the largest in United States history, just came out of nowhere.
 Yet, the shooting raised so many issues on gun control, homegrown terrorism, and homophobia.

 Honorable Mention - North Dakota Pipeline Protest and Oregon Militia Takeover

 *Most Controversial Story of the Year: Colin Kaepernick National Anthem Protest

 Easily the most controversial topic, Kaepernick's simple kneel continues to stir emotions among many Americans.
-I already voiced opinion on the matter (Thoughts on Kaepernick's Protest Situation).
+I already voiced my opinion on the matter (Thoughts on Kaepernick's Protest Situation).